-This creamy Baked Ricotta is full of delicious lemon and garlic flavours AND ready in 20 minutes!!
+This creamy Baked Ricotta is full of delicious lemon and garlic flavors AND ready in 20 minutes!!

-It’s so easy!
-Just mix and bake the cheese mixture alongside the tomatoes before enjoying a tasty homemade appetiser!
+It's so easy!
+Just mix and bake the cheese mixture alongside the tomatoes before enjoying a tasty homemade appetizer!

 This recipe relies on simple but good ingredients.
 You will need-